rmdpalo/rmdpalo/README.md

 - Link to my [Resume](https://docs.google.com/document/d/1U4XzpqUVTeWNWz_ODcjHcpyEw2mv2FfyJvfqwAko_ZA/edit?usp=sharing) if you need/want it.

 ### Deployed Projects
+- [Encourage Bot](https://github.com/rmdpalo/Encourage-Bot) - A discord bot written in Python 3, meant to encourage and be there for people.
 - [Pokedex App](https://bndiep.github.io/pokedex/) - React pokedex utilizing PokeAPI and react hooks.
 (WIP)
 - [Assemble](https://gentle-ridge-89788.herokuapp.com/) - A web app for finding projects to work on, built with React and Rails (WIP).
 Capstone for LEARN.
 - [100 Days of Python](https://github.com/rmdpalo/100-days-of-python/) - mini projects as I go through my journey of learning Python.